yoavne26-hub/inventory-management-sql-bi/README.md

 ---

-# Database Constraints and Integrity
+# Data Integrity and Constraints

-Several constraints were implemented to ensure valid and consistent data.
+Several mechanisms were implemented to ensure the reliability of the data stored in the database.

-Foreign keys enforce referential integrity between related tables such as Orders and Carts, Rosters and Designs, Products and SportFields, and Reviews and Products.
+Foreign keys enforce relationships between tables such as:

+- Orders and Carts
+- Rosters and Designs
+- Products and Sport Categories
+- Reviews and Products

-Check constraints validate different types of input including phone number format, email format, positive quantities for product items, and valid credit card expiration dates.
+Additional check constraints validate different types of input, including:

+- phone number format
+- email format
+- positive quantities for ordered products
+- valid payment information

-These constraints prevent inconsistent or invalid records from entering the system.
+These constraints help prevent inconsistent or incorrect records from entering the database.

 ---

 # SQL Analytical Queries

-The project includes multiple analytical queries designed to answer business questions.
+The project includes several analytical SQL queries designed to answer business questions about the platform.

+Examples include:

-One query identifies the sport categories generating the highest revenue by aggregating quantities sold and total earnings per category.
+- identifying the sport categories generating the highest revenue

-Another query detects high value customers by counting the number of orders placed and calculating total spending over the last five years.
+- detecting high-value customers based on their order history

-Another analysis identifies products whose average rating is below the average rating of their sport category.
+- identifying products with ratings below the average of their category

-Example query result:
+Example query output:

 ![Low Rated Products](screenshots/query_low_rated_products.jpg)